Stjepan Filipović: Death

 On 22 May 1942, aged 26, Filipović was hanged in Valjevo by a Serbian State Guard unit.
 As the rope was put around his neck, Filipović raised his arms and shouted Smrt fašizmu, sloboda narodu! ("Death to fascism, freedom to the people!").
 He urged the Yugoslav people to resist and implored them to never cease resisting.
 A photograph taken at this moment was widely reproduced and became a symbol of anti-fascist resistance.
-A statue of Filipović was cast in its likeness.
+A statue of Filipović was cast, depicting his defiance at the gallows.